How to thrive, not just survive, during self-quarantine

 According to the American Academy of Dermatology, acne affects up to 50 million Americans annually (before the pandemic, of course).
 If you’re experiencing unusual or heightened breakouts in self isolation, it might be time to reevaluate your routine.
 Let’s remember that just because you haven’t been outside all day you still need to wash your face!

 You routine can, and should, depend on your skin type.

 We found this great skin care routine guide on New York Times that lays out different routines for different skin types.
-You can also call our amazing aesthetician, Laurel, and she can help customize a routine for you!

 If you tend to have oily skin, washing your face once in the morning and once at night is a good habit.
 We recommend using a cleanser that contains salicylic acid to help dissolve the gunk that clogs pores.
 In the morning use a non-comedogenic hydrating cream with sunscreen (still important, even indoors!) and a moisture boosting hyaluronic acid for the evening.
 It’s always a good idea to be proactive, so take care of areas where you’re prone to acne even if there is no visible breakout.
 And, more now that ever, be mindful of touching your face.